- County of Norrbotten (65° - 67° N)

-Today we have a number of different reference areas where we work with GPS / GSM marked moose, covering latitude 67 in the county of Norrbotten down to latitude 57 in the county of Kronoberg.
-Northern Sweden (the counties of Västerbotten and Norrbotten) has a long tradition of moose research, using VHF technique since the late 80s.
+Today we have on-going projects in the counties of Gävleborg, Västerbotten, and Norrbotten, Northern Sweden (the counties of Västerbotten and Norrbotten) has a long tradition of moose research, using VHF technique since the late 80s.
 In winter 2003, we started data collection using GPS technique.
 During the winter of 2009, we started our first projects in the southern part of Sweden with marking moose with GPS neck collars in the counties of Kronoberg (Växjö) and Sörmland (Öster Malma).
 In the winter of 2010 and 2012, we also equipped moose with GPS neck collars in the county of Kalmar.
-Since then, we study moose movement, habitat use, reproduction, and interaction with other ungulates.
+Here, we studied moose movement, habitat use, reproduction, and interaction with other ungulates.
 GPS-marked moose in northern and southern Sweden give us the opportunity to look at research questions that are specific to a given area or region, as well as questions that deal with the comparison of moose behavior among different populations.
 Particularly interesting is the comparisons between northern and southern Sweden, and how moose adapt to climate in the different areas as well as how it tackles the change of the climate.
-Some of our marking projects have been completed by now, many are still on-going thanks to many different sources of funding.
+Some of our marking projects have been completed by now, others are still on-going thanks to many different sources of funding.
 More information about a given projects can be found under the different links below.
-At each project page, you will find a link that brings you to our webpage where you can monitor moose movement in near real time by choosing an individual moose or looking at the current distribution of all GPS-marked moose in this area.
+For the on-going projects, you will find a link that brings you to our webpage where you can monitor moose movement in near real time by choosing an individual moose or looking at the current distribution of all GPS-marked moose in this area.

 Like in Norrbotten, research on moose has a long tradition in the county of Västerbotten.
-After decades of VHF-markings, we equipped the first moose with GPS collars.
-The project was funded by the County Administrative Board in Västerbotten, landowners, and the Swedish Association for Hunting and Wildlife Management in Västerbotten.
-Annually, we moved the neck collars among individuals in different areas; from Åsele (2003/2004) to Nordmaling (2004/2005) to Hällnäs (2005/2006), and finally to Mala (2006/2007).
+After decades of VHF-markings, we equipped the first moose with GPS-tracking devices in winter 2003.
+Within this project, 25 female moose were marked, and the neck collars we moved annually to new moose in another area; from Åsele (2003/2004) to Nordmaling (2004/2005) to Hällnäs (2005/2006), and finally to Mala (2006/2007).
 Our study focus was size and distribution of moose home ranges, migration behavior, and reproduction.
-In total, 102 different moose were marked within this project that ended in 2007.
-In November / December 2004, we started a project within the program "Moose in MidScandia", which was a collaboration between Sweden and Norway.
+At the same time in November / December 2004, we started a project within the program "Moose in MidScandia", which was a collaboration between Sweden and Norway.
 The project officially ended in 2007.
 Here, moose were marked in three different areas around the Swedish / Norwegian border; Krutfjell, Krokstrand, and Skalmodal.
 Markings in this project differed from the markings in all the other areas, because moose were marked in their summer ranges (i.e., in the mountains)!
-Usually, moose are marked in February / March, which generally covers the winter ranges.
+Usually, moose are marked in February / March, which generally covers moose’ winter ranges.
 One reason for the different timing of marking in this project was the need for better knowledge about the proportion of moose that moved during the winter to the forest areas in the different sides of the border, i.e., to Norway and Sweden.
 Beside migration behavior, we studied also moose home range size and habitat utilization.

-In february 2017, we equipped 27 female moose with GPS neck collars in the Nordmaling area near the coast.
+In February 2017, we equipped 27 female moose with GPS neck collars in the Nordmaling area near the coast.
 This marking project belongs to the research program Beyond Moose.
 The marked moose will help to increase our understanding of how moose move in the landscape and how they utilize their habitats within ungulate multi-species systems.
 The Nordmaling area is unique as it is the only area this far north that has four different ungulate species: roe deer, fallow deer, red deer, and moose.
 Within this project, another project is joining the marking effort - veterinarians Jon Arnemo and Alina Evans study the ecophysiology of moose.
 Here, moose are not only equipped with a GPS neck collar, but also carry a little sensor in the stomach and under the skin that measures physiological data such as body temperature and heartbeat.

-In February 2009, we marked the first moose with GPS neck collar in the area around Växjö (5 bulls and 20 cows).
-In January 2010, we marked additional 6 moose in order to replace those we had lost in 2009.
-Early 2012, we marked additional 39 moose (29 cows, 10 bulls) to replace some of the losses from previous years as well as to expand the research effort in this area.
+In February 2009, we marked the first moose with GPS neck collar in the area around Växjö (latitude 57) and at Öster Malma (latitude 58).
+The following years, more moose were marked, partly to replace losses during earlier years and partly because of intensifying the research effort in the area.
 The area around Växjö is very exciting for several reasons.
-First, questions concerning moose and forestry after the storms "Gudrun" (2005) and “Per” (2007) are central.
-Second, the area is also very interesting for that fact that it provides possibilities to study questions about multi-species ungulate system.
+Questions concerning moose and forestry after the storms "Gudrun" (2005) and “Per” (2007) are central, but the area is also very interesting for that fact that it is a multi-species ungulate system.
 Moreover, major roads and high human density, and thus traffic volume makes the area also interesting for questions on wildlife and traffic.
 By the end of 2017, 65 adult moose (49 cows, 16 bulls) have been marked in the area, and we have been able to document the birth and survival of 255 calves of the year.
 The project is basically finished, but some moose have still their devices.

 In early January 2010, we equipped 26 moose with GPS neck collars in the area around Misterhult (6 bulls and 20 cows).
 The area is very suitable for studying moose – forestry interactions as well as multi-species system as several ungulates species occur in the area.
 In addition, the highway E22 runs right through the study area, giving the opportunity to study wildlife and traffic interactions, given resource are available.
 The project was completed in 2012.